pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

     - A `ShellScript` **<Jobid>.sh**, which contains commands to create the `job_output_dir` and the `madx` command to run the script,
     - A `JobFile` which is the original `mask`, parameter values filled in.

-All of these files are created submission to `HTCondor`.
+Jobs to be submitted to `HTCondor` are determined through the inner product of the `replace_dict`: in our example each possible combination of the 3 given parameters.
 In case one runs the submitter with the `dryrun` flag, the execution stops here and files are accessible, but nothing is sent to the `HTCondor` scheduler.

-After submitting our tune sweep studies, we can check the status of our jobs via the `condor_q` (on the `ssh` server if not running locally).
+After submitting our tune sweep studies, we can check the status of our jobs via the `condor_q` (unless running locally).
 The output should look something like this:

 <figure>